Prashles2/PHP-Currency-Convert-Class/README.md

 ## Usage

 Call the class.
-There are two optional parameters:
+There are three optional parameters:

 __$cache__ - Set this to FALSE if you do not want to enabled cachine (TRUE by default)
 __$cacheFolder__ Set your cache folder.
-By default, it is /classes/convert
+By default, it is /classes/convert __$cacheTimeout__ Set the amount of time the rates are cached for (in seconds), set to 1 day by default

 Sample usage in convert.php